Do Southern Phone Sell Mobile Broadband Plans?

 60 Second summary

-- Southern Phone are a SIM Only phone plan provider which offer a range of unlimited postpaid plans on both the Optus and Telstra Mobile networks.
+- Southern Phone are a SIM Only phone plan provider which offer a range of unlimited postpaid plans on the Optus network.

-- Southern are one of the few phone companies to offer you connections to either the Optus or Telstra Mobile networks.
+- Southern used to be one of the few phone companies to offer you connections to either the Optus or Telstra Mobile networks, but they now focus on Optus alone for SIM Only plans.

 - Southern offer both fixed and mobile telecommunications services – something which is likely to make them appeal to older Australians.